AdobeDocs/cc-everywhere/src/pages/guides/ccx_editor/create_project/index.md

 ---
-title: CC Express Editor - Create New Project
+title: Adobe Express Editor - Create New Project
 description: This guide will show you how users can start working on new projects in a CC Express editor.
 contributors:
   - https://github.com/amandahuarng
   - https://github.com/pklaschka
 ---

-# Creative Cloud Express Editor Component: Create New Project
+# Adobe Express Editor Component: Create New Project

-This guide will demonstrate how to launch a Creative Cloud Express editor component.
+This guide will demonstrate how to launch an Adobe Express editor component.
 The editor will appear in an iframe and open a new project in a folder named `appName`, as specified when the SDK is initialized.

 ## createDesign()
 The [CCEverywhere](../../../reference/index.md#cceverywhere) object exposes the `createDesign()` method, which loads the editor component in an iframe.

 #### Flow:
 * User triggers `createDesign()` function from within the host application, and an editor is loaded in an iframe.
-* A pop-up window will appear and the user has to create or log into their CC Express account.
+* A pop-up window will appear and the user has to create or log into their Adobe Express account.
-* Any projects are automatically created/saved in a new project folder ('app_name' specified in SDK initialization) within CC Express.
+* Any projects are automatically created/saved in a new project folder ('app_name' specified in SDK initialization) within Adobe Express.

 ```js
 // Initialize SDK and save CCEverywhere object as ccEverywhere